mozilla/trexa-service/README.md

 This app exposes the following HTTP endpoints

 * `/lists`: see all lists available for download
 * `/lists/trexa-2020-05-21.csv`: download a full, single list (150,000+ sites)
 * `/api/download/trexa-2020-05-21.csv?count=N`: download a single list, trimmed to N sites

 ## License

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/

+## Code of Conduct

+This project and repository is governed by Mozilla's code of conduct and etiquette guidelines.
+For more details please see the [Code of Conduct](./CODE_OF_CONDUCT.md) file.